CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 https://code.visualstudio.com/

+Once installed,
+you can run VS Code from the Start menu on Windows, from the Applications directory on macOS, and from the applications menu on a Linux distribution.

 # Summary

 The software we've installed--a Python distribution, a terminal application, and a text editor--form the basis of a scientific coding environment.